cbor-wg/cddl/draft-ietf-cbor-cddl.md

 gives a name to a right hand side expression, either a CDDL type or a CDDL group.
 Rule names can be used in the rule itself and/or other rules (and tools can output warnings if that is not the case).
-The order of the rules is significant only in two cases, including the
+The order of the rules is significant only in two cases:

+1. The first rule defines the semantics of the entire specification;
+   hence, there is no need to give that root rule a special name or special syntax in the language (as, e.g., with "start" in Relax-NG); its name can be therefore chosen to be descriptive.
-following: The first rule defines the semantics of the entire specification; hence, its name may be descriptive only (or may be used in itself or other rules as with the other rule names).
+   (As with all other rule names, the name of the initial rule may be used in itself or in other rules).

+2. Where a rule contributes to a type or group choice (using `/=` or `//=`), that choice is populated in the order the rules are given;
+   see below.

 ~~~ abnf
 rule = typename [genericparm] S assignt S type S